 |Mary Smith||23||Visitor, kitchenmaid out of employment, b.
 Garway, Herefordshire|

-Kentchurch Court Household 1881 census
+Kentchurch Court Household 1881

 |Martha Baker||32||Stillroom Maid b.
 Huntington, Herefordshire|